ReHe23/spaceman/README.md

 #### Bronze

+As a user, I want 2 win conditions, Win, Lose.
 As a user, I want to track how many tries I have left.
 As a user, I want the ability to pick a category of what the word will be.
 As a user, I want a hint option.